- Oracle was sued and lost to the US government on multiple occasions for fraud.

 This is essentially the same claim made by the DOJ in the first fraud case.
 And there it is against Sun Microsystems, which had different management from Oracle.
-This brings up the question, how common is it for IT firms to hide the discounts that commercial companies receive from the US Government.
-And the US Government should ask itself the question if the only penalty they are prepared to issue to firms that do this, what is the incentive to stop doing this?
+This brings up how common it is for IT firms to hide the discounts that commercial companies receive from the US Government.
+And the US Government should ask itself the only penalty they are prepared to issue to firms that do this, what is the incentive to stop doing this?

 The Commonality of Kickbacks and Fraud Against the US Government by Software and Hardware Vendors

 Software companies and consulting companies routinely rip off the US government.
-The VA is currently implementing a Cerner health record system that we have predicted will fail, and was only selected because of campaign donations.
+The VA is currently implementing a Cerner health record system that we have predicted will fail and was only selected because of campaign donations.
 The point is that the bar is set incredibly low.
-US taxpayers are expected to pay billions to IT consulting and vendors every year that will lead to very little.
+US taxpayers are expected to pay billions to IT consulting and vendors every year, leading to very little.

 Currently, the only oversight is congressional and senate committees, where the politicians show how little they know about IT.
 The US government lacks the domain expertise to manage either IT vendors or consulting firms.